This post may contain affiliate links. Please read my disclosure.

 These no-bake Peanut Butter Energy Balls double as both a sweet treat and an energy-boosting snack.
 And, they’re gluten-free, vegan, refined sugar-free and oil-free too!
+Enjoy them with or without shredded coconut.

 If there’s one thing I love almost as much as chickpeas, it’s peanut butter…hands down!